 The idea that you have to attend medical school in your home country in order to practice there isn’t based on fact.
 The US is a perfect example.
 The American Medical Association (AMA) reports international medical graduates account for more than 25 percent of US physicians.

 Many international medical graduates end up completing residencies in the US, and plenty of them graduated from a Caribbean school.
 This isn’t to say securing a residency is easy.
 You have to do well on the appropriate test, but Dr. Bergin a board-certified orthopaedic surgeon at Texas Orthopedics— Sports & Rehabilitation Associates says those who study hard and pass will likely have no trouble in getting placed.

 Seize your opportunity

-As you can see, many of the negative words you hear about Caribbean medical schools are simply myths based on very little substance.
-In fact, some of these programs have advantages over schools closer to home.

-New copy | The idea that you have to attend medical school in your home country in order to practice there isn’t based on fact.
-The US is a perfect example.
-The American Medical Association (AMA) reports international medical graduates account for more than 25 percent of US physicians.

-Many international medical graduates end up completing residencies in the US, and plenty of them graduated from a Caribbean school.
-This isn’t to say securing a residency is easy.
-You have to do well on the appropriate test, but Dr. Bergin a board-certified orthopaedic surgeon at Texas Orthopedics— Sports & Rehabilitation Associates says those who study hard and pass will likely have no trouble in getting placed.

-Seize your opportunity

 As you can see, many of the negative words you hear about the best Caribbean medical schools are simply myths based on very little substance.
 In fact, some of these programs have advantages over schools closer to home.